GoogleContainerTools/skaffold/docs/content/en/docs/references/api/grpc.md

 <a name="proto.DeployState"></a>
 #### DeployState
-DeployState contains the status of the current deploy
+`DeployState` describes the status of the current deploy

 | Field | Type | Label | Description |